SquareSR/Testing-Red-Classic/advanced.md

 - Venusaur: HD

 Things to consider:
-- There are options here and pros and cons to weigh.
-Play safely on PB pace.
+- There are options here with pros and cons to weigh.
+Play safely on good enough pace.
 WA is 28 damage or 25 damage w/badge boost
 - X Speed first 23-27 is an option; as is Full Restore or Super Potion if Sky Attack turn 1 on good pace
 - Yolo Strat at 1-23 or 28-30 or just in red bar is to X Acc turn 1 and respond to Sky Attack with HD and take the risk using X Speed on Zam (~⅓ to live)